About the Award

 - Free one-year membership to SETC

-- Automatic entrance into the 2017 SETC Design Competition
+- Automatic entry into the 2024 SETC Design Competition

-- Design portfolio showcased at the 2017 SETC Convention in the Design/Tech Exhibition Hall
+- Design portfolio showcased at the 2024 SETC Convention

 - Photo and bio recognition on the SETC website